john@example.com

 .
 Once the email owner clicks the link and verifies the address, the status updates to verified

 .
-If there’s an issue, such as the email bouncing, the status changes to failed
+If there’s an issue (e.g., the email bounces), the status changes to failed

 .